wmhilton-stoplight/platform-docs/3.-design/shared-components.md

 - De-duplicate common structures like models, reducing repetition and allowing them to be used for other purposes like [contract testing](https://apisyouwonthate.com/blog/writing-documentation-via-contract-testing).
 - Similar parameters or headers can be shared across multiple endpoints.
 - Examples for request or response bodies can be reused.

+See [Models and Schemas](models.md) to learn how to create a model.

 ### Use Shared Models